I made a copycat Starbucks dark chocolate mocha recipe at home using simple ingredients.

 If you have a microwave, you can also use that, but here you will heat it in short 20-second intervals, and again, you will stir in between to prevent it from overheating.

-Starbucks Dark Chocolate Mocha Recipe (Copycat That Ruins the Original)
+Starbucks Dark Chocolate Mocha Recipe (Copycat)

 Ingredients